ST. JOHN'S ANGLICAN WOLFVILLE, N.S.

 10AM:

-Contemporary worship (for example BAS, Celtic Eucharist) with music
+Contemporary worship (for example BAS, Celtic Eucharist, Service of the Word)

 Any additional services will be announced in our bulletin and here, on our website.
-Usually, refreshments are served following the 10AM service as a time for welcoming visitors and fellowship with our church family.
+Refreshments are served following the 10AM service as a time for welcoming visitors and fellowship with our church family.

 Picture